 NordVPN offers three strong VPN protocols: IPSec/IKEv2, OpenVPN, and NordLynx (WireGuard).
 IPSec/IKEv2 and OpenVPN, secured by an AES-256-GCM cipher with Perfect Forward Secrecy, are reliable industry standards.

 NordLynx is the future.
-It is NordVPN's custom implementation of the WireGuard protocol.
+It is NordVPN's custom implementation of the WireGuard VPN protocol.
 WireGuard uses what are believed to be the most secure current encryption methods, and in live testing, is much faster than OpenVPN.

 Why did NordSec (NordVPN's parent company) implement a custom version of WireGuard?
-While WireGuard is lightning fast and secure as hell, it needs to keep a record of your IP address while you are connected.
+While WireGuard is lightning fast and very secure, it needs to keep a record of your IP address while you are connected.
 But NordVPN is a no-logs VPN, and keeping a record of IP addresses on the VPN server just wouldn't do.

 So the engineers at NordSec came up with a solution called the double NAT system.
 It lets the VPN establish a secure connection without storing any identifiable data on the VPN server.
 The result is that NordVPN users get the speed and security of WireGuard along with no logs privacy protection.

-So when you hear NordLynx, think WireGuard-level speed and security with the privacy that NordVPN is known for.
+So when you hear NordLynx, think of WireGuard-level speed and security with the privacy that NordVPN is known for.

 Additional security and privacy boosters with NordVPN